mancjames/Argent-Bank/README.md

 This project was designed to connect to a backend API using React and Redux.
 Details of the original repo with details of the backend can be found [here](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API).
 The main requirements to complete were as follows:

 • Users can visit the homepage.

 • Users can log in to the system.

 • Users can log out of the system.

 • Users can only see information related to their own profile after logging in successfully.

 • Users can edit the profile and persist the data to the database.

 As part of this project, I also created a swagger.yaml file with recommendations for the API design of the second phase of teh project, which would allow the user to do the following:

 • View all of their transactions for the current month.

 • View additional details of a transaction in an additional view.

 • Add, change, or remove additional information about a transaction.

-designs of what this would look like have been included in the 'designs/wirefames' section of the repo
+Designs of what this would look like have been included in the 'designs/wirefames' section of the repo

 ### Technologies